TeenLife

 At Adelphi University’s top-ranked Pre-College Program, you’ll live on our beautiful campus and take a class in the kind of exciting, challenging subject you dream about.
 Experience fun social events, college readiness workshops, excursions to nearby New York City, and mentoring from professors.
 Plus, you’ll earn three transferable college credits.

-Explore future study and career interests at Australia’s #1 university, ranked #26 in the world.
-Enroll for 1 – 2 weeks with options in STEM, humanities, business, design, performing arts.
+Explore future study and career interests at Australia’s #1 university, ranked #26 globally.
+Enroll for 1 – 2 weeks with options in STEM, humanities, business, design, and performing arts.
 Live on campus in the heart of the world’s most livable city.
 Make friends from around the world. $1,350/week.
 Scholarships available.

 The Pre-College Program in American History hosted by the National Institute of American History & Democracy at William & Mary College engages rising high school juniors and seniors in an interdisciplinary approach to learning history during visits to historic sites in Virginia.
 Students earn 4 hours of transferrable college credit during the three-week residential program.